RayRuizhiLiao/regex_pulmonary_edema/README.md

 # Acknowledgement

-We built this regex algorithm based on the negation detection algorithm desigend by Wendy Chapman and implemented by Peter Kang.
+We built this regex algorithm based on the negation detection algorithm desigend by Wendy Chapman et al. and implemented by Peter Kang.